shihuang047/2bRAD-M/README.md

 ## Acknowledgement

-   This work was funded by Grant 31800088 from National Natural Science Foundation and 2019M652501 from China Postdoctoral Science Foundation.
-S. W. acknowledges the support by Taishan Scholar Fund of Shandong Province of China.
+   This work was funded by Grant 31800088 from National Natural Science Foundation and 2019M652501 from China Postdoctoral Science Foundation, and Taishan Scholar Fund of Shandong Province of China.